 Children could develop complications as the disease progresses.
 There is usually a worsening of the existing symptoms and further loss of muscle function.
 The common complications of ALS may include the following (4).

 - Breathing issues could arise due to paralysis of respiratory muscles.
-Children may require respiratory support devices (5).
+Children may require respiratory support devices or may even need tracheostomy for respiratory support (5).
 Lack of proper respiratory functions could also increase the risk of pneumonia.

 - Speaking problems may begin with a slurred speech in many people.
 In advanced cases, the affected person has to use other communication methods due to the non-functioning of muscles.